chifineg/practiceHTML/README.md

 My learning and practice folder!

 Started learning HTML and web development.
-Practing HTML tags using this repository.
+Practicing HTML tags using this repository.
 Practicing Python using this repository.
 Practicing C using this repository.
 Practicing Java using this repository.